-Tatamagouche Elementary School learn about healthy ecosystems and energy!Back To News
+Tatamagouche Elementary School learn about healthy ecosystems and energy!Back to stories

 On April 7th, Engagement Officer Tabitha Coleman visited the Grade 4 class and Green Team lead by Mrs. Helen Blaikie.
 Tabitha presented the Green Schools Nova Scotia slideshow Healthy Ecosystems and Energy.
 This presentation was perfectly timed as the students were visiting Shubenacadie Wildlife Park the next day!